project-forth-works/project-forth-works/User-Applications/Simulations/COZY simulation/README.md

 ## COZY

 This program is a simulation of agents which, if given the chance, move to a place where they feel more at home.
 In other words, to a place where they feel cozy.
 It is a very simple simulation but it has a suprising end-result: the end result looks like 4 bubbles.
-Even if 2 of these bubbles touch, the end result still looks correct.
+And if 2 or 3 of these bubbles touch, they still look like bubbles would.

 The program functions as follows: